 - Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.

 Heliotrope are commonly bought as bedding plants, which is probably the best way to start.
 They can also be grown from seed but will require bottom heating.
 Sow seeds in the spring for best results.
-You can also take cuttings from a mother plant and place into warm, sterile seedling soil.
+You can also take cuttings from a mother plant and place them into warm, sterile seedling soil.
 It's best to take cuttings in the spring when new growth is emerging and the summer growing season is beginning.

 Heliotrope are naturally compact, shrubby plants with a moderate growth rate.
 They should only need repotting annually or every other year, depending on the size of the initial pot and the plant's growth rate.
 Only repot in spring, after the weather warms up and the plant is beginning to grow again.
 Avoid disturbing the pot or roots in the late summer, as the plant can easily be sent into shock and drop its leaves just as it heads into the winter season, a naturally difficult season for heliotrope.